 - Providing an independent, representative and responsive voice on food science and technology issues on behalf of those working in the sector – whether in academia, business, education, research or Government Departments and Agencies;

 - Establishing, promoting and advancing professional development and professional standards and ethics for those working in any way within the field of food science and technology;

 - Encouraging the highest calibre new entrants to the sector through the promotion of food science and technology as an exciting, worthwhile and aspirational career path.

-To be respected by and engaged with, our relevant stakeholder communities as the UK’s leading food science & technology professional body.
+To be respected by and engaged with our relevant stakeholder communities as the UK’s leading food science & technology professional body.

-Priority 2 – Influencing key stakeholders
+Priority 2 – Engagement with and influencing key stakeholders